Schedule Revenue Over Time In Salesforce

 The result is that many companies that need to schedule revenue over time in Salesforce don’t.
 Unfortunately, this means they lack visibility of future income.

 Consequently, they often attempt to resolve this in one of three other ways.

 Rather than using the standard salesforce revenue scheduling functionality, here’s what many companies do:

-Often, this happens simply because companies perceive it’s too difficult to schedule revenue over time in salesforce using standard functionality.
+Often, this happens because companies perceive it’s too difficult to schedule revenue over time in Salesforce using standard functionality.

-However, accurate visibility of won and pipeline scheduled revenue based on latest opportunity updates is lost.
+However, accurate visibility of won and pipeline scheduled revenue based on the latest opportunity updates is lost.